-1. When you have completed steps 1-6, visit at least two databases you might have your students use for an upcoming class assignment.
-For example, for their country reports they might use World Book Kids or Research in Context .
+1. When you have completed steps 1-6 in the first section of this unit, visit at least two databases you might have your students use for an upcoming class assignment.
+For example, for their country reports they might use World Book Kids or Brittanica School High.

 2. List the databases you selected and write a few notes in your word processing document on how they could be used with students.

 Accessibility Note: As you go through the databases note the tools available for accessibility and note taking.
 Many also have the ability to listen to the article.
 Some have a translation option for different languages.
 Watch for symbols as shown below and check them out.

 Next, you are going to learn how to create citations for the articles you have read.
 Move on to go to Citation resources.

 1a.
 Set professional learning goals to explore and apply pedagogical approaches made possible by technology and reflect on their effectiveness.